jbronstein7/jbronstein.github.io/_pages/about.md

 -	Developed a theoretical model to measure baseball player value
 -	Worked as a research assistant studying economic impact of University of Arizona Athletics on the city of Tucson
 -	Data analytics consulting project with American Express

-Through these projects, I gained experience in SAS, R, Stata, Excel, Technical Writing, and GitHub.